Polish football in the interwar period: Crucial year – 1921

 By mid-1921, the situation in Poland had calmed down.
 Conflicts were over (see: Peace of Riga) and the nation, while recuperating from all the wars, started to take interest in other activities, including sports.
 First, in early summer of 1921, teams from five districts played each other, in regional championships.
 The regional champions were: Cracovia Kraków, ŁKS Łódź, Warta Poznań, Pogoń Lwów and Polonia Warszawa.

 Cracovia Kraków – first champions

 During the final, nationwide games of the tournament, Cracovia proved to be the best, unbeaten team.
 Led by a legendary forward, Józef Kałuża, Kraków's squad won seven games, with only one draw (against Warta).
 The vice-champion of these historic games was Polonia Warszawa and in third place, Warta Poznań.
 National championships lasted for only two months, from late August until late October.
 The top scorer of the national games was Cracovia's forward Józef Kałuża, with 9 goals.

 First international friendly

 In late 1921, the freshly created Poland national team also played its first, historic, international friendly.
-On 18 December 1921 in Budapest, Poland lost to Hungary 0-1 (see: The first game: 18 December 1921.
-Hungary–Poland 1-0).
+On 18 December 1921 in Budapest, Poland lost to Hungary 0-1.